GuillaumeDua/CppShelf/docs/details/indexes/ag_index.md

 >
 > The choice here to use **CMake** in order to generate C++ code **upstream** is a reasonable trade-off to guarantee easier debugging and avoid dark-magic tricks (such as relying on PP macros, etc.).
 >
-> 👉 If you are willing to propose a better design, you can fill a [PR here](https://github.com/GuillaumeDua/CppShelf/pulls).
+> 👉 If you are willing to propose a better design, you can submit a [PR here](https://github.com/GuillaumeDua/CppShelf/pulls).

 ---